anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 Late submissions will lose 20% (i.e., max grade becomes 80%).
 Problem sets not submitted by XXXX will not receive points.
 You will not lose points for late submission if you cannot submit a problem set due to an unexpected emergency.
 But please contact the instructor by email as soon as you can so we can work out a plan.

 We strongly recommend using GitHub issues to ask questions you have about problem sets.
 Instructors will do our best to reply quickly with helpful hints/explanations and we encourage members of the class to do the same.

+More detailed problem set guidelines can be found here [link]

 <!-- -

 COMMENTS FROM THE UNDERGRAD STATS COMMITTEE